Nivedita967/Nivedita967/README.md

 - Passionate about Web Development ... 🖥
 - Working on Front-end and Back-end Technologies ... 🚧
 - Competitive Programming ... 🎯
-- Open Source Countributor ... 👩‍💻
+- Open Source Countribution ... 👩‍💻
 - Really enjoy music 🎼 and playing Basketball ... 🤾‍♀️
 - Love to have a cup of Coffee with Coding ... ☕
 - Read my Blog ...
 [KWoC experience](https://nivedita19390.medium.com/kwoc-kharagpur-winter-of-code-project-report-961b3b7be7a9)